 The first rule when picking your pageant talent is to choose one you can perform without appearing to be nervous.
 A talent that you have mastered all the technical skills and can perform consistently under pressure.
 If your talent makes you smile, it will make the judges smile too.

 Choosing the proper music to go with your perfect talent will help with nerves, because being on stage can be intimidating.
 When choosing a song to dance to during the talent portion of a pageant, the song should create a bond between yourself, the audience, and the judges.
 A good performance is a memorable one.
 During the judges’ orientation, before the pageant, judges are often told to score both the technical skill and the audience appeal of a talent routine.
 But, they tend to score a talent with low technical skill and high audience appeal higher than a talent with vice-versa because if the judges enjoy your talent presentation, they’re going to score you higher.
 After all, they’re only human.

 Picking the right song is so important.
 Although you may have your heart set on a song that has an emotional connection to you, that doesn’t mean it’s the best song for the stage you are presenting it on.
 2011 Miss New York, Kaitlin Monte said, “make sure to pick a song the judges will be able to recognize and relate to.
 Also, age appropriate for the performer.”

 2011 Miss New York Kaitlin Monte.
 Photo: Laurence Agron/PR Photos

-Some examples of songs to dance to are:
+General examples of songs to dance to